 Start using ads that stick on your website

 While sticky ads may seem a bit tricky, taking into account the guidelines, restrictions, pros, and cons, they’re still one of the best kinds of ads you can invest in for your website.
-When you work with Sortable, it’s simple — you just let us know you want sticky ads.
+When you work with Freestar, it’s simple — you just let us know you want sticky ads.